nosilver4u/ewww-image-optimizer/readme.txt

 Optimize all your images from a single page using the Bulk Scanner.
 This includes the Media Library, your theme, and a handful of pre-configured folders (see Optimize Everything Else below).
 Officially supported galleries (GRAND FlaGallery, NextCellent and NextGEN) have their own Bulk Optimize pages.

+= Optimize Everything Else =

+Configure any folder within your WordPress folder to be optimized.
+The Bulk Scan under Media->Bulk Optimize will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, Grand Media Galleries, and any user-specified folders.
+Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
+Scheduled optimization should not be used for any plugin that uses the built-in Wordpress image functions.

 = Skips Previously Optimized Images =

 All optimized images are stored in the database so that the plugin does not attempt to re-optimize them unless they are modified.
 On the Bulk Optimize page you can view a list of already optimized images.
 You may also remove individual images from the list, or use the Force optimize option to override the default behavior.
 The re-optimize links on the Media Library page also force the plugin to ignore the previous optimization status of images.